Time Trax

 Time Trax is a science fiction television series that first aired in 1993.
-A police officer, sent two centuries into the past to a parallel Universe, must apprehend and return convicted criminals who have escaped prison in the future.
+A police officer, sent two centuries into the past to a parallel universe, must apprehend and return convicted criminals who have escaped prison in the future.
 This was the last new production from Lorimar Television.

 Production

 Time Trax was created by veteran Hollywood producers Harve Bennett, Jeffrey M. Hayes and Grant Rosenberg.
 Rosenberg came up with the original idea, which Bennett and Hayes helped craft into the final premise.

-It was one of the first three original programming of the Prime Time Entertainment Network, alongside Kung Fu: The Legend Continues and Babylon 5, and it ran between January 20, 1993, and December 3, 1994.
+It was one of the first three original programming offerings of the Prime Time Entertainment Network, alongside Kung Fu: The Legend Continues and Babylon 5, and it ran between January 20, 1993, and December 3, 1994.
 Despite being well received by viewers, the network cancelled the series because they wanted to go in a different direction to increase their viewer base.

 Despite its Washington, D.C., setting, the series was shot in Queensland, Australia, near the Warner/Roadshow Studios.
 It was the last series to premiere under the Lorimar Productions name.